 Live streaming video games has taken the world by storm.
 Who would have thought watching other people play video games would have become so popular?
 I remember visiting friends’ houses back in the Super Nintendo days where we only had one controller or no multiplayer games and we would take turns playing games.
 When it wasn’t your turn it almost devastating waiting for the other person to die.
 Then if they died too quickly it nearly turned into a brawl when they decided they get another turn.
 It would break out into an all out war nearly every time yet somehow the rest of the world has turned to watching other’s play video games as a new hobby.
 I don’t quite get it but there’s no arguing with it.
 It’s here to stay.

 Open Broadcaster Software (OBS) is the leading PC program for streaming your game-play from your PC or console to Twitch or Beam.
 Honestly, if you don’t know about OBS, you probably don’t need this guide yet.
 If you didn’t know, your Xbox One can stream directly from the console with the Twitch or Beam apps; using your Kinect as a camera.
 That’s generally the jumping off point for most people.
-Today we’re going beyond that and showing you how to stream to your PC with OBS and taking it directly to Twitch/Beam.
+Today we’re going beyond that and showing you how to stream to your PC with OBS and taking it directly to Twitch/Mixer.
 This will give you a lot more options for your stream including using a custom overlay, showing donations/followers on your screen, and even allowing you to use a better camera, should you have one.

 Up until recently the only way to do this was with a capture card like the Elgato HD60 or HD60 Pro.
 Well, you’ll still need one if you want to steam your Xbox 360, Playstation 4, or any older hardware.
 In fact, it’s not a bad idea to pick one up because the workaround we’re going to provide you with relies on Xbox’s app servers and will cause a little more latency in your stream (not much but Xbox’s app server could cause drops in speed at any time without warning).
 If you don’t have the extra $140-180 laying around – you probably won’t mind the slight lag at all.
 I know my first test stream seemed to have zero issues (but I didn’t stream that long so there could be more hiccups in an endurance stream).